WINNING AT ALL COSTS – REALLY?

 These questions incline one to zoom in on Mr. Briles’ reasoning.
 It may well appear that his philosophy of second chances, when subjected to strict scrutiny, is little more than a ruse for offering scholarships to malefactors in order that he as a coach can enjoy a winning record.
 One consideration we need to weigh in evaluating this possibility is to ask who benefits from Mr. Briles’ philosophy and who does not.
 There is an answer that suggests itself.
 He and his football team immediately benefit.
 "Exhibit A" is the team’s won-loss record during the past few seasons.
 But make no mistake about it: the Baylor University community does not benefit, either academically or socially, and this sad fact is especially evident by the number of women on campus who have suffered brutal sexual assault from team members.

 The philosophy of second chances appears strangely consistent with the maxim that winning is not everything, but the only thing.
-I am wondering whether this may have pervaded Mr. Briles’ decision to recruit players such as Shawn Oakman, Sam Ukwuachu, Tevin Elliott, Tre’Von Armstead, and Shamycheal Chatman, all caught up in unwise, if not also criminal, behavior.
+I am wondering whether this may have pervaded Mr. Briles’ decision to recruit players such as Shawn Oakman, Sam Ukwuachu, Tevin Elliot, Tre’Von Armstead, and Shamycheal Chatman, all caught up in , if not also criminal, behavior.
+Elliot, below, and Ukwuachu, at right, were both convicted of sexual assault.
+Eliot is currently serving a 20 year prison sentence for serial offenses.
+The other three players have yet to stand trial.

 Perhaps what has happened at Baylor will cause a piercing light to be cast upon college football in general and this, in turn, will necessitate not only coaches and university administrators, but also spectators, to re-evaluate their priorities and to question the unconscionable price often paid to field a winning college football team.